updates / code patches

 )

-The owner property is a reference to the root of the scene in which the HurtArea2D is placed.
-It's a convenient way to access the scene's root node and make a node work as a component, independently of the scene's structure.
+The owner property is a reference to the root of the scene that contains the HurtArea2D.
+It's a convenient way to access the scene's root node and make it work as a component, independently of the scene's structure.

 How come you can use HitArea2D as a parameter type?

-When we want to connect a signal to a function, the function must have a matching signature.
-For example, the area_entered signal passes an Area2D as an argument to the connected function, so the function must accept an Area2D as a parameter.
+The area_entered signal passes an argument of type Area2D to the connected function, so the function must accept a matching Area2D type as a parameter.

 func _on_hit_area_area_entered(area: Area2D) -> void: